buggyj/savetiddlers/README.md

 0. Uninstall tiddlyfox thru the addons page (if it is installed).
-1. Click this link to start installing. https://github.com/buggyj/savetiddlers/releases/download/0.1/save_tiddlers-0.1-an.fx.xpi
-2. Create a subdir called tiddlywikilocations in the Dowload dir.
+1. Click this link to start installing. https://github.com/buggyj/savetiddlers/releases/download/0.1/save_tiddlers-0.1-an.fx.xpi **Create a subdir called tiddlywikilocations** in the Dowload dir.
-3. Download a tiddlywiki from http://tiddlywiki.com/, and place in that subdir.
+3. Download a tiddlywiki from http://tiddlywiki.com/, and **place in that subdir**.

 ## Gotchas
 In chome there is the event 'onDeterminingFilename' which extensions can watch for and override the target DownloadItem.filename (some extensions move downloads into different folders by file type) which would break things.